stevedunx/stevedunx/pritunl-pi.md

 ```

 You can check pritunl runs with `sudo pritunl start`.
-For the service logs, use `sudo pritunl logs`.
+For the service logs, use `sudo pritunl logs` or `sudo service pritunl status`

 Sources:
 * `sudo -E` https://stackoverflow.com/questions/19854835/gopath-environment-variable-not-set#comment76476872_19864442